apurbzz-1994/kodyy/README.md

 4. In the `.env` file, `NOTION_SECRET` is your Internal Integration Secret.
 To generate this, create an Internal Integration from your Notion account here: [Your Notion Interations Dashboard](https://www.notion.so/profile/integrations).
 More information about how to set this up can be found here - [Install via internal integration token](https://www.notion.com/help/add-and-manage-connections-with-the-api#install-from-a-developer)

 5. Run the following commands to execute the `db_create_helper.py` script wihin the `site_generator_scripts` folder to generate each database in Notion with the correct schema.
 The script takes the parent page ID as a parameter.
-The page identifier is the 32 character code that can be found at the end of a Notion page URL:
+The page identifier is the 32 character code that can be found at the end of a Notion page URL.

 For creating the `Site Pages` database:
     ```